devict/announcements/README.md

 # Upcoming Events

-## .NET Night
-* New monthly event focusing on .net
-* Thursday September 22nd
-* The Labor Party

 ## Level Up!
 * Learn to code for free!
 * Self-directed w/ mentors on-hand
 * **Every other Monday, 5:30-8**
-  * September 26th, October
+  * September 26th, October 10th
   * At the MakeICT Makerspace